 There are ten Centres of Excellence (SFF) at the University of Oslo (UiO).
-Our research groups have been given the SFF-title for a period of ten years, and UiO's first three SFFs were established in 2003.
+Our research groups have been given the SFF-title for a period of ten years, in tough competition with other Norwegian research groups.

 Today’s global mobility and technological advancements lead to increased cultural and linguistic flows and exchanges.
 MultiLing will generate state-of-the-art scientific knowledge on the linguistic consequences of globalization.The Center’s vision is to contribute to how society can deal with the opportunities and challenges of multilingualism through increased knowledge, promoting agency for individuals in society, and a better quality of life, no matter what linguistic and social background.
 MultiLing is led by Elizabeth Lanza.

 At NORMENT we strive to find answers to why some people develop perceptual disturbances, delusions, deep depressions or elated, manic phases.
 NORMENT is led by Ole A. Andreassen.